likhonsh3ikh/smart-contracts/README.md

 1. Sync contracts from various sources periodically.
 2. Validate contract metadata against a predefined schema.
-3. Perform security checks and honeypot detection on contracts.
+3. Perform security and honeypot checks on synced contracts.
 4. Update the web interface with the latest contract data.

 ## Usage